Sam-3-git/Configuration-Manager-PS/README.md

 ## Create CCM_LocalAdminGroupDetails WMI Class <a name = "create-ccm_localAmdinGroupDetails-wmi-class"></a>
 [CCM_LocalAdminGroup](some_link_to_top)

-This script is designed to create a new wmi class CCM_LocalAdminGroupDetails via compliance items and baselines.
-The script also injects a new hardware inventory class in the defualt settings of the site server or CAS.
-The script `CCM_LocalAdminGroup.ps1` is run as a compliance item.
-The compliance baseline will default to deploy to "All Desktop and Server Clients".
-Use the parameter `-CMDeviceCollectionName` to change the deployment to a desired collection when running `CCM_LocalAdminGroupSetup.ps1` The script inventories details of the local administrator group on the target collections. `CCM_LocalAdminGroup.mof` is added as a harware class in the default settings.
-The new class created by the compliance item will be inventoried during a hardware inventory.
-The instance of the class can then be queried with resource explorer and collections can be created based off `CCM_LocalAdminGroupDetails` properties.
+This script is designed to create a new WMI class, CCM_LocalAdminGroupDetails, using compliance items and baselines.
+It also injects a new hardware inventory class into the default settings of the site server or CAS.
+The CCM_LocalAdminGroup.ps1 script is executed as a compliance item.

+By default, the compliance baseline deploys to "All Desktop and Server Clients".
+You can change the deployment to a desired collection by using the -CMDeviceCollectionName parameter when running CCM_LocalAdminGroupSetup.ps1.

+This script inventories details of the local administrator group on the targeted collections.
+The CCM_LocalAdminGroup.mof file is added as a hardware class in the default settings.
+The new class created by the compliance item will be included in the hardware inventory.

+The instance of the class can then be queried using the Resource Explorer.
+Collection queries can be created based on the CCM_LocalAdminGroupDetails properties using WQL.

 ### Installation Guide